Critical population and error threshold on the sharp peak landscape for the Wright-Fisher model: Stochastic bounds

-Loosely speaking, the lower process evolves as follows.
-As long as there is no master sequence present in the population, the process $(O^1_n)_{n\geq 0}$ evolves exactly as the initial process $(O_n)_{n\geq 0}$.
-When the first master sequence appears, all the other chromosomes are set in the Hamming class~$1$, i.e., the process jumps to the state $(1,m-1,0,\dots,0)$.
-As long as the master sequence is present, the mutations on non master sequences leading to non master sequences are suppressed, and any mutation of a master sequence leads to a chromosome in the first Hamming class.
-The dynamics of the upper process is similar, except that the chromosomes distinct from the master sequence are sent to the last Hamming class~$\ell$ instead of the first one.
+Loosely speaking, the upper process evolves as follows.
+As long as there is no master sequence present in the population, the process $(O^1_n)_{n\geq0}$ evolves exactly as the initial process $(O_n)_{n\geq0}$.
+When the first master sequence appears, all the other chromosomes are set in the Hamming class~$1$; that is, the process jumps to the state $(1,m-1,0,\ldots,0)$.
+As long as the master sequence is present, the mutations on nonmaster sequences leading to nonmaster sequences are suppressed, and any mutation of a master sequence leads to a chromosome in the first Hamming class.
+The dynamics of the lower process is similar, except that the chromosomes distinct from the master sequence are sent to the last Hamming class~$\ell$ instead of the first one.
 We shall next construct precisely these dynamics.
-We define two maps $\pi_\ell, \pi_1:\pml\to\pml $ by setting
+We define two maps $\pi_\ell, \pi_1\dvtx {\mathcal P}^m_{\ell+1}\to{\mathcal P}^m_{\ell+1} $ by setting

 Obviously,